Jagr lifts Panthers past Blue Jackets, 4-3

 SUNRISE, Fla.
+(AP) -- The Florida Panthers again got the better of the NHL's best team.

-(AP) -- Jaromir Jagr scored early in the third period, helping lead the Florida Panthers past the Columbus Blue Jackets 4-3 on Saturday night.
+Jaromir Jagr scored early in the third period, helping lead the Panthers past the Columbus Blue Jackets 4-3 on Saturday night.

+With the Panthers leading 3-2, Jagr slid in a loose puck behind Joonas Korpisalo for his eighth goal of the season 1:27 into the third.

+The play was started on a rush from Vincent Trocheck, who put a shot on goal and watched Jared McCann first take a swing at it before Jagr netted the eventual winner.

-Shawn Thornton, Vincent Trocheck and Jonathan Marchessault also scored for Florida, and Trocheck, Aaron Ekblad, Jason Demers and Jakub Kindl had assists.
+Shawn Thornton, Trocheck and Jonathan Marchessault also scored for Florida, and Trocheck, Aaron Ekblad, Jason Demers and Jakub Kindl had assists.
 James Reimer made 30 saves.

-With the Panthers leading 3-2, Jagr swatted in a loose puck behind Joonas Korpisalo for his eighth goal of the season 1:27 into the third.
+Columbus is 18-14-1 in their last 23 games, with two of the losses coming to the Panthers.

+''I thought we played a good game against the best team in the league right now,'' Florida coach Tom Rowe said. ''They've been playing unbelievable and they're a big, strong, physical team and every shift they're coming at you.

 Boone Jenner scored his eighth of the season for Columbus at 6:17 to cut the deficit to 4-3, but the Blue Jackets couldn't tie it.